jiaoshuntian/ivory-operator/docs/content/tutorial/customize-cluster.md

 - Dedicated Repo Host: Priority defined under the repoHost section of the spec is applied to the dedicated repo host by editing the `spec.backups.pgbackrest.repoHost.priorityClassName` section of the custom resource.
 - PgBouncer: Priority is defined under the pgBouncer section of the spec and will apply to all PgBouncer Pods by editing the `spec.proxy.pgBouncer.priorityClassName` section of the custom resource.
 - Backup (manual and scheduled): Priority is defined under the `spec.backups.pgbackrest.jobs.priorityClassName` section and applies that priority to all pgBackRest backup Jobs (manual and scheduled).
-- Restore (data source or in-place): Priority is defined for either a "data source" restore or an in-place restore by editing the `spec.dataSource.postgresCluster.priorityClassName` section of the custom resource.
+- Restore (data source or in-place): Priority is defined for either a "data source" restore or an in-place restore by editing the `spec.dataSource.ivorycluster.priorityClassName` section of the custom resource.
 - Data Migration: The priority defined for the first instance set in the spec (array position 0) is used for the PGDATA and WAL migration Jobs.
 The pgBackRest repo migration Job will use the priority class applied to the repoHost.

 ## Separate WAL PVCs

 IvorySQL commits transactions by storing changes in its [Write-Ahead Log (WAL)](https://www.postgresql.org/docs/current/wal-intro.html).
 Because the way WAL files are accessed and utilized often differs from that of data files, and in high-performance situations, it can desirable to put WAL files on separate storage volume.
-With IVYO, this can be done by adding the `walVolumeClaimSpec` block to your desired instance in your PostgresCluster spec, either when your cluster is created or anytime thereafter:
+With IVYO, this can be done by adding the `walVolumeClaimSpec` block to your desired instance in your ivorycluster spec, either when your cluster is created or anytime thereafter:

 ```
 spec: